frictionlessdata/datapackage/csv-dialect/index.md

 The "dialect" member must be a dictionary with the following mandatory
 keys:

 header        	 | indicates whether the file includes a header row.
 If true the first row in the file is a header row, not data.
-If unspecified the value is assumed to be false delimiter        | specifies a one-character string to use as the field separator doubleQuote      | controls the handling of quotes inside fields.
+If unspecified the value is assumed to be true delimiter        | specifies a one-character string to use as the field separator doubleQuote      | controls the handling of quotes inside fields.
 If true, two consecutive quotes should be interpreted as one lineTerminator   | specifies the character sequence which should terminate rows